 ENROL to VOTE

 Want to vote and not enrolled?
 ENROL now at this link.
-If you don't enrol by Friday 19 July, you will need to process a Special Vote.
+If you are not enrolled you will need to cast a special vote.

 Follow this link for all Council's media statements submitted regarding the Elections.